-The purpose of a hazards analysis plan is to identify the potential hazards facing a community - whether they are natural, technological or socially related.
-The plan follows a three-step decision making process and is designed to consider all potential hazards within the planning district and to identify which hazards are of high priority and should be addressed in the emergency planning process.
-The three components or processes of the plan include:
+The purpose of a hazards analysis is to identify the potential hazards facing a community - whether they are natural, technological or socially related.
+The analysis follows a three-step decision making process and is designed to consider all potential hazards within the planning district and to identify hazards and threats that should be addressed in the emergency planning process.
+The three components or processes of the analysis include: